Project Overview

 Case 3 (LO3, 18 Marks):

-• As an information security consultant, what changes would you make to the (Arabtic) existing security policy so that security is improved after employees are terminated?
+- As an information security consultant, what changes would you make to the (Arabic) existing security policy so that security is improved after employees are terminated?
 Explain (not list) at least (any) 6 actions.
-Answer should be associated to UAE cyber Law (3 marks each)
+The answer should be associated with UAE cyber Law (3 marks each)

 Answer:

-Strict laws are applied are on the employees that violate the privacy policy of the company.
-The company, according to the UAE cyber laws, holds the authority to terminate the employee in the working hours in case he is found to be stealing company’s information or any other private information (Kenald, 2018).
+Strict laws are applied to the employees who violate the privacy policy of the company.
+The company, according to the UAE cyber laws, holds the authority to terminate the employee in the working hours in case he is found to be stealing the company’s information or any other private information (Kenald, 2018).
 Similar kind of rules applies when the employees are found defaming their company’s n which they have previously worked or in the period of their current working as well.
-Following will be the six actions that will be taken for making the security policy of the firm to work well:
+Following will be the six actions that will be taken to make the security policy of the firm work well:

-• In this case, the company needs to have a higher level of encryption within the department of private information.
-Repeated check and balance should be done in the department.
+- In this case, the company needs to have a higher level of encryption within the department of private information.
+Repeated checks and balances should be done in the department.

-• Supervising the restricted people by a person who is unknown by the entire company except the higher executive (Kenald, 2018)
+- Supervising the restricted people by a person who is unknown by the entire company except for the higher executive (Kenald, 2018)

-• A clause should be added related to the termination due to defaming which should mention that what kind of loss will be the employee will be going through.
+- A clause should be added related to the termination due to defaming, which should mention what kind of loss the employee will be going through.
 The termination of the employee should lead to his banning from all other companies for a limited period of time.

-• Adding higher security check in the database of the company.
+- Adding higher security checks in the database of the company.

 Case Study 3 (18 Marks)